-The local police authorities issue a police clearance report which states the criminal history (if any) of the applicant.
+A police clearance report/certificate is a document that is issued by the competent police authorities and it states the criminal history (if any) of the applicant.
 Criminal history includes all court cases, arrests, reasons for arrests and the final judgment of each of the cases.
-For those you have no criminal charges, this should be mentioned in the police clearance report.
-Indians applying for new Indian passport have to undergo a police verification check before the passport can be issued.
+For those who have no criminal charges, this should be mentioned in the police clearance report.
+Those applicants who have been convicted of crime need to also produce Chinese certified translations of court orders and prison records.

-Who to contact for a Police Clearance Certificate?
+Process for obtaining a Chinese Police Clearance Report

 “Committing certain crimes may cause you to be ineligible for naturalization.”